Guidelines for Packing

 You will need to provide the following necessities, although you do not need every item on the day you move in.
 Almost everything on this list can be purchased locally or online.
 There are a few convenience stores on campus, and many local stores nearby.

-For your first night, you will need: government-issued ID, a blanket, a twin XL bed sheet, a towel, essential toiletries, a jacket, a change of clothes, shoes, and face coverings.
+For your first night, you will need: government-issued ID, a blanket, a twin XL bed sheet, a towel, essential toiletries, a jacket, a change of clothes, shoes, and a face mask to wear while you move in.

 - Government-issued ID, health insurance card, and other necessary cards (e.g., auto insurance card, bank/ATM card).
 Keep your driver’s license or passport on hand to show at Move-In.
 If you plan to pursue part-time employment on or off campus, you will need multiple forms of ID.